 8 Ways Around the Wells Fargo No-Cash Deposits Rule

-Wells Fargo customers may run into a new rule that they'd
+Wells Fargo customers may run into a new rule that they'd might consider to be rather inconvenient.

 Individuals are no longer able to deposit cash into someone else’s Wells Fargo account.